vadimcn/codelldb/MANUAL.md

 binary output, CodeLLDB won't know which one you want it to debug!

 Normally, Cargo output will be used to set the `program` property (but only if it isn't defined).
-However, in order to support custom launch and other oddball scenarios, there is also a substitution variable, which expands to the same thing: `${cargo:program}`.
+However, in order to support variaous oddball scenarios, there is also a substitution variable, which expands to the same value: `${cargo:program}`.

 CodeLLDB will also use `Cargo.toml` in the workspace root to generate initial debug configurations when there is no existing `launch.json`.